sethswaans/minesweeper/README.md

 # minesweeper
-Play a game of minesweeper
+Play a game of Minesweeper, created with Python.